-Having your bike stolen is a nightmare for all cyclists, whether you rely on your two-wheeled chariot for the ride to work, or have invested your hard-earned cash into your dream machine.
+If you have a bike, you'll need the best bike lock to protect it from theft.
+Having your bike stolen is a nightmare for all cyclists, whether you rely on your two-wheeled chariot for the ride to work, or have invested your hard-earned cash into your dream road bike.

-While bicycle insurance is a sensible option for cyclists, prevention is, of course, better than cure and a solid lock will act as a deterrent to would-be thieves.
-If you plan on leaving your bike unguarded for any period of time, you should buy a lock.
+While bicycle insurance is a sensible option for cyclists, prevention is, of course, better than cure and a solid bike lock will act as a deterrent to would-be thieves.
+If you plan on leaving your bike unguarded for any period of time, you should buy a lock, and not just any lock, but a lock that will actually keep the bike safe when you aren't around.

 Bike locks have come a long way since the days of spindly cables, easily hackable combination chains and bulky motorcycle-style shackles.
 In fact, you can find options from super-portable locks to use when popping into a countryside cafe, to designs that wouldn’t look out of place on the gates of Fort Knox.